openpracticelibrary/openpracticelibrary/src/pages/practice/alternative-worlds.md

   - value
 mobiusTag: discovery
 icon: /images/alternative-worlds.png
+whatIs: >-
-whatIs: The LUMA Institute best summarizes the ‘what’ of this valuable brainstorming activity – ‘Alternative Worlds’ is a way of using perspectives to help generate fresh ideas.
+  The LUMA Institute best summarizes the ‘what’ of this valuable brainstorming activity – ‘Alternative Worlds’ is a way of using perspectives to help generate fresh ideas.
 Creative thinkers don’t conjure great ideas from nowhere; instead, they look at common things in an uncommon way.

+  Alternative worlds is an exercise where you have your team intentionally solve a problem from a different point of view (a famous person, another individual, a creative organization, etc).
+It helps teams break down mental barriers to solving a problem within their personal context and opens up new possibilities for great ideas.
 whyDo: >-
   As facilitators, we are frequently called upon to support teams and leaders in their search for new and different ideas for vexing issues.
 It can be